Dinu Lipatti

 Constantin "Dinu" Lipatti ([ˈdinu liˈpati]; – 2 December 1950) was a Romanian classical pianist and composer whose career was cut short by his death from effects related to Hodgkin's disease at age 33.
 He was elected posthumously to the Romanian Academy.
-He composed few works, all of which demonstrated a strong influence from Bartok.
+He composed few works, all of which demonstrated a strong influence from Hungarian composer Béla Bartok.

 A relentless perfectionist, Lipatti often prepared many years for major performances, such as four years for Beethoven's Piano Concerto No. 5 and three for Tchaikovsky's Piano Concerto No. 1.
 He left a small number of recordings, and they are well-regarded, particularly that of Alborada del gracioso from Ravel's Miroirs suite.
-In his short lifetime he was highly acclaimed by many musical figures of the 20th century, namely Yehudi Menuhin, Alfred Cortot, Nadia Boulanger and Francis Poulenc.
+In his short lifetime he was highly acclaimed by prominent musical figures of the 20th century, including Yehudi Menuhin, Alfred Cortot, Nadia Boulanger, and Francis Poulenc.

 Biography

 Early life

 Constantin Lipatti (from childhood called by the diminutive "Dinu") was born in Bucharest into a musical family: his father was a violinist who had studied with Pablo de Sarasate and Carl Flesch, his mother a pianist.
 For his baptism, which occurred not shortly after birth as is usual, but when he was old enough to play the piano, the violinist and composer George Enescu agreed to be his godfather.
 Lipatti played a minuet by Mozart at his own baptism.

 He studied at the Gheorghe Lazăr High School, while studying piano and composition with Mihail Jora for three years.
 He then attended the Bucharest Conservatoire, studying under Florica Musicescu, who also taught him privately.
 In June 1930, the best pupils at the Conservatoire gave a concert at the Bucharest Opera, and the 13-year-old Lipatti received a huge ovation for his performance of the Grieg Piano Concerto in A minor.
 In 1932 he won prizes for his compositions: a Piano Sonatina, and a Sonatina for Violin and Piano.
 That year he also won a Grand Prize for his symphonic suite Les Tziganes.